-- The Secretary shall reduce the matter(s) into Writing.
-If the Secretary is able to obtain a copy of the relevant media report(s) or other relevant supporting information, such documentation will be attached to the complaint. - 2.
-The complaint, and any other documentation relating to the complaint is sent to the Member, Authorised Firm, Affiliated Partner, Responsible Individual, or Student for his/its response.
+- 1. The Secretary shall reduce the matter(s) into Writing in the standard form available on the Institute's Website.
+If the Secretary is able to obtain a copy of the relevant media report(s) such report(s) will be attached to the standard form. - 2.
+This form, and any other documentation relating to the complaint is sent to the Member, Authorised Firm, Affiliated Partner, Responsible Individual, or Student for his/its response.
 The time period within which a response is required will be set out clearly in writing on a letter enclosing the said form.
-Any extension of the said time period will be solely at the Secretary's discretion and can be granted either on the request by the Member, Authorised Firm, Affiliated Partner, Responsible Individual or Student, or on the Secretary's own initiative if he considers it necessary. - 3.
+Any extension of the said time period will be solely at the Secretary's discretion and can be granted either on the request in writing by the Member, Authorised Firm, Affiliated Partner, Responsible Individual or Student, or on the Secretary's own initiative if he considers it necessary. - 3.
 The Secretary on receipt of the written response may request any further information he deems desirable from the Member, Authorised Firm, Affiliated Partner, Responsible Individual or Student.
 The Secretary shall set a time limit, in writing, within which this further information is to be provided.
 This time limit can also be extended at the discretion of the Secretary as set out at 6.13.1.2 above. - 4.
-If a Member, Authorised Firm, Affiliated Partner, Responsible Individual or Student fails to provide a response and/or furnish requested information within the Secretary may decide to refer the complaint directly to the Investigation Committee.
+A failure to provide a response and/or furnish requested information within the set time period will automatically result in the matter being sent to the Investigation Committee.